microsoft/playwright/docs/src/api/class-apiresponse.md

-# class: FetchResponse
+# class: ApiResponse
 * langs: js

-[FetchResponse] class represents responses received from [`method: FetchRequest.fetch`].
+[ApiResponse] class represents responses received from [`method: ApiRequestContext.fetch`].

-## async method: FetchResponse.body
+## async method: ApiResponse.body
 - returns: <[Buffer]>

 Returns the buffer with response body.

-## async method: FetchResponse.dispose
+## async method: ApiResponse.dispose

 Disposes the body of this response.
 If not called then the body will stay in memory until the context closes.

-## method: FetchResponse.headers
+## method: ApiResponse.headers
 - returns: <[Object]<[string], [string]>>

 An object with all the response HTTP headers associated with this response.

-## method: FetchResponse.headersArray
+## method: ApiResponse.headersArray
 - returns: <[Array]<[Object]>>
   - `name` <[string]> Name of the header.
   - `value` <[string]> Value of the header.